-The Division of Student Affairs seeks to help students discern and prepare for who they ultimately want to be by seeking growth in four key areas known as The Friar Four Pillars: Human Flourishing, Cultural Agility, Contemplation & Communication, and Integrated Learning.
-Programs and services built upon these pillars include the office of the dean of students, personal counseling, career education & professional development, residential life, student health, safety and security, community standards, citizenship & off-campus life, recreational sports & fitness, and student activities, and cultural programming.
+The Division of Student Affairs seeks to help students discern and prepare for who they ultimately want to be by seeking growth in four key areas known as The Friar Four Pillars: Human Flourishing, Cultural Agility, Contemplation and Communication, and Integrated Learning.
+Programs and services built upon these pillars include the office of the dean of students, personal counseling, career education and professional development, residence life and housing, student health, community standards, recreational sports and fitness, and student activities and cultural programming.
 Complementing student affairs is the Office of the Chaplain/Campus Ministry, which focuses on students’ spiritual growth and development.

 Office of the Dean of Students

 The Office of the Dean of Students serves as a resource and advocate for students as they navigate college and pursue their academic and personal goals.
 The Office of the Dean of Students works with students and families to respond to crises and requests for leaves of absences, and serves as the supervisor of the CARE (Campus Assessment, Responsibility, and Evaluation) Team.
 The office advises Student Congress, BMSA, S.H.E.P.A.R.D. and the media groups - The Cowl, PCTV, and WDOM.
 Additionally, the office oversees the development and implementation of the Division’s Contemplation and Communication and Cultural Agility programming (pillars II and III of The Friar Four).